Jacobo Majluta

 Jacobo Majluta Azar (9 October 1934 – 2 March 1996) was 47th president of the Dominican Republic for a month in 1982.
 He was previously the 32nd vice president under President Antonio Guzmán Fernández from 1978 until his accession to the presidency.
 Following Fernández's death in July 1982, Majluta completed his term and handed over power to Salvador Jorge Blanco the following month.

-Majulta was one of the generations of politicians in the Dominican Republic whose ambition was continually thwarted by the country's labyrinthine power struggles and sectarianism.
+Majulta's brief presidency was a result of the labyrinthine power struggles and sectarianism of Dominican politics at the time.

 Biography

 Born in 1934 into a merchant family of Lebanese origin, Majluta studied finance at the Universidad Autónoma de Santo Domingo before working as an accountant in the banking and state sectors.
 He married Ana Elisa Villanueva on April 17, 1962.
 The couple had one daughter, Consuelo Elena.

 Majluta joined the Dominican Revolutionary Party (PRD) in 1961, in the wake of the dictator Leonidas Trujillo's assassination, and rose quickly, becoming the youngest minister in Juan Bosch's short-lived government of 1963.
 He was Minister of Finance.
 When it was overthrown by a military coup later that year, Majluta went into exile, returning to rebuild his political career and winning the PRD's vice-presidential nomination for the 1978 elections.

-In power, Majluta was out of sympathy with the PRD's more radical social-democratic wing.
-As head of CORDE, one of the large state-sector companies, he was also allegedly involved in corruption, although charges were never proven.
-His real concern, however, was to beat off the challenge of rival caudillos or strongmen within the PRD, and this struggle dominated the rest of his career.

-After Guzmán's suicide, Majluta hoped to win the PRD's presidential nomination, but lost out to Salvador Jorge Blanco.
+After Guzmán's suicide, Majluta attempted to win the PRD's presidential nomination, but lost out to Salvador Jorge Blanco.
 When Jorge Blanco won the 1982 elections, Majluta became president of the senate, using his position to side with the opposition and block his rival's policy program.
 As Jorge Blanco's administration gradually slid into bankruptcy and scandal, Majluta again aimed for the PRD's nomination.
 This time, however, he faced the formidable José Francisco Peña Gómez, and open war broke out between the two men's factions.
 After several rival supporters were killed in shoot- outs, Majluta finally grabbed the nomination for 1986.

 Despite his considerable political skills, Majluta lost in the elections that year to Joaquín Balaguer, the old Caudillo of Dominican politics.
 Balaguer defeated Majluta by a narrow margin to return to the presidency at the age of 80.
 The brutal in-fighting which had won Majluta the PRD ticket had also alienated a large section of the party, and many of the PRD faithful voted against their own candidate.

 Majluta did not enhance his standing by claiming victory as soon as voting ended and by demanding a rerun of the election.
 In the end a series of meetings with emissaries from the military and Church forced him to accept defeat.